-When it comes to our beloved ones THE BEST is what we want for them: medical attention, beds, toys but specially food, and that is because a proper nutrition is the corner stone for a healthy life.
+When it comes to our beloved ones THE BEST is what we want for them: medical attention, beds, toys but specially food, and that is because a proper nutrition is the cornerstone for a healthy life.

 A balanced diet is critically important to your pet’s cell maintenance and growth and overall health.
+Remember ALWAYS ask your veterinarian for the best advice.

 WATER: This element represents ~ 60-70% of an adult pet body weight.
 Pets should be allowed to drink as much as they need to, but make no mistake, you need to pay close attention to water intake changes, those changes could be an early sign of an underlying disease.